 Age 7 & up (7 might be a little young for half this kit, but you can learn and do the harder parts with them.)

 The Arduino is that bigger electronics board in the kit above, and on the cover of the book below.
-This board is litterally a computer, which means you have to write an run programs on it to have it do anything.
-There is a rediculous amount of info on how to use Arduino online, if you’re kid is good at teaching themselves off the internet they may not need this book, but its a decent starting place either way.
+This board is literally a computer, which means you have to write an run programs on it to have it do anything.
+There are many varieties of Arduino computers, but they mostly have the same basic set of components and are mostly compatible.
+There is a ridiculous amount of info on how to use Arduino online, if you’re kid is good at teaching themselves off the internet they may not need this book, but its a decent starting place either way.

 Age: 5 & up

-Maybe your kid isn’t picking up how electronics work, but they still want to make cool shtuff, theres an app for that.
-LittleBits are expensive as all getup, but rediculously easy to use, even you could do it, fureels.
-This is the cheapest kit they sell and as I write this, it’s $100 for not even a dozen little modules.
+Maybe your kid isn’t picking up how electronics work, but they still want to make cool shtuff, there’s an app for that.
+LittleBits are expensive as all getup, but ridiculously easy to use, even you could do it, fureels.
 These are hard to break by hooking them up wrong and pretty much just do what you’d expect when you connect them together.
-Thats the reason they are so expensive, each littleBit is super smart, so you don’t have to be.
-If you’ve got the money to loose these things in the couch cusions, they are awesomely fun!
+That’s the reason they are so expensive, each littleBit is super smart, so you don’t have to be.
+They’ve got a bunch of different kits available, but the freestyle kits with all the individual parts have gotten so expensive I can’t recommend them in good conscience.
+If you’ve got the millionaire money to loose these things in the couch cushions, they are awesomely fun!

 I wasn’t sure if squishy circuits would work with Play-doh brand play dough, so for Easter we put some playdoh, LEDs, and lithium coin batteries in some plastic eggs.
 My 3 year old daughter never did figure out how to make a clay circuit, but she did figure out how to light up the LEDs by herself.
 The playdoh has a higher resistance than I remember the homemade stuff having.
 It took two 3v lithium coin batteries to light up the LEDs, purple had the hardest time, red and yellow lit up the best.